-• IRIX TMF Release and Installation Guide (this publication).

-- IRIX TMF User's Guide, which describes how to use TMF.
+- TMF Administrator's Guide, which contains information about configuring, administering, and troubleshooting TMF. - TMF Release and Installation Guide (this publication). - TMF User's Guide, which describes how to use TMF.
 It provides information on using tape formats, performing basic tape procedures, and writing C tape applications. - Man pages.
 Man pages are preformatted files containing information about commands and other aspects of operating systems or compatible products.
-Table 3-1 lists the man pages in this release.
+For more information on TMF man pages, see the Preface.